plaisier-lab/U5_hNSC_Neural_G0/index.md

 mkdir data
 ```
 3. Download (and unzip for zip files) all files from [figshare](https://figshare.com/projects/Neural_G0_a_quiescent-like_state_found_in_neuroepithelial-derived_cells_and_glioma/86939):
-    - [U5_hNSC.zip](https://figshare.com/articles/dataset/U5_hNSC_zip/12751082) (needs to be unzipped) - contains all the U5 hNSC scRNA-seq datasets as output from cellranger.
+    - [U5_hNSC.zip](https://figshare.com/articles/dataset/U5_hNSC_zip/12751082) (needs to be unzipped) - contains all the U5-hNSC scRNA-seq datasets as output from cellranger.
     - [ccAF_1536_smaller.pkl](https://figshare.com/articles/software/ccAF_1536_smaller_pkl/12751058) (does not need to be unzipped) - the ccAF ACTINN loadings for classification of cell cycle phases for cells or transcriptome profiles.
     - [geneConversions.zip](https://figshare.com/articles/dataset/geneConversions_zip/12751073) (needs to be unzipped) - helpful gene ID conversion files.
     - [forClassification.zip](https://figshare.com/articles/dataset/forClassification_zip/12751079) (needs to be unzipped) - loom data files that were classified using ccAF.